 To get back the crunchiness, you can transfer the granola onto a cookie tray lined with aluminum foil and bake in the oven for a few minutes at a high temperature.

 When it comes to taste, it’s up to you to decide if it’s good enough or not.
 Some people throw out stale granola right away, while others don’t really mind.

 How to Store Granola

-Storing granola is similar to storing oatmeal.
-The best place to store it is in the pantry or a cabinet in the kitchen.
+The best place to store granola is in the pantry or a cabinet in the kitchen.
 Make sure the area is dry and away from sources of heat.
 As long as the package is unopened, the original packaging is perfectly fine for long-term storage.